Fareham Men's Shed Menu

 e-mail to dashmore@btinternet.com

-We had been looking for somewhere that would be accessible for our emeritus (members of long standing that because of various reasons are no longer able to attend our Shed) and ordinary members that struggle with our current venue to meet on a regular basis, so we have booked the Catisfield Memorial Hall on the above dates.
+We had been looking for somewhere that would be accessible for our emeritus (members of long standing that because of various reasons are no longer able to attend our Shed) and ordinary members that struggle with our current venue to meet on a regular basis, so we have booked the Catisfield Memorial Hall for the last Tuesday morning of every month (except December).

 Social Tuesdays